From

 it also provoked intense criticism from other parts of the Palestine Liberation

 Organization.
-In 1970, Habash was evicted from Jordan due to the key role of the
+In 1970, Habash was evicted from Jordan

 Habash